 Life can be unfair.

 If you’re like me, you always want to know the perspective of others.
 I try to emulate it using my ‘super sensory assumptions’, but that doesn’t give perspective any justice.
 I just cannot circumvent the topic enough.
-I even wrote an elaborate letter to a stranger, expecting some sort of comeuppance for the amount of energy I divulged throughout the letter.
-I think that’s when I discovered my passion for technical writing, ironically by asking about what it is.
+I even wrote an elaborate letter to a stranger, expecting some sort of comeuppance for the amount of energy I divulged throughout.
+I think that’s when I discovered my passion for technical writing, ironically by asking about technical writing.
 So, returning to the main topic, I wrote a letter to Duncan Kent.

 Mr. Kent is my good friend’s uncle and the firm founder/senior project manager at Duncan Kent & Associates Ltd., a technical documentation company based in Vancouver, BC, Canada.
 For the past 27 years, his company has guided and developed more than 300 manuals and technical publications.
 His team’s work and client list span many industries, from construction and project management to law enforcement and security.

 I was inspired to write to him because of his company’s success.
 Or perhaps, more realistically, I wrote to him to feed my desire for positive constructive criticism…from anyone…someone…please.